 - It evaporates quickly: This makes it perfect for cleaning porous surfaces, like wood and moisture-sensitive metals.
 It’s also the best cleaner for windows and glass, as it doesn’t streak.

 The best part is denatured alcohol is dirt cheap compared to commercial cleaners.
 A gallon of denatured alcohol will run you about $10 to $15 at your local hardware store.
+If that’s too much at one time, it’s easy enough to buy it in smaller quantities like a quart and even a pint.

 When diluted correctly, you can use denatured alcohol for a variety of purposes around the home.
 It works as both a general cleaner and sanitizer when you dilute it with equal parts of warm water.
-Of course, you should always wear gloves and apply it with a cloth or sponge.
+Of course, you should always wear gloves and apply the alcohol with a cloth or sponge.

 There are also some very specific applications in which methylated spirits come in handy.
 Let’s take a look at some of the most common.